afro-juliano/afro-juliano/README.md

 - 👋 Hi, I’m @afro-juliano
 - 👀 I’m in love with linux, and scripting languages...
 Let me solve your problems using it?
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python, and DevOps culture.
 - 📫 How to reach me: afro.juliano@gmail.com - https://t.me/A4fro
 - 😀 Pronouns: He/Him